-2.2 The time-of-flight system
+2.2.
+The time-of-flight system

-The time-of-flight (TOF) system consisted of two planes of plastic scintillators, located immediately above and below the tracking stack.
+The TOF system consisted of two planes of plastic scintillators, located immediately above and below the tracking stack.
 Each plane was segmented into two paddles viewed at opposite ends by 5 cm diameter photomultiplier tubes.
-Each paddle had a size of $25 \times 50$ cm and a thickness of 1 cm.
-The signals from each photomultiplier were independently digitized for time-of-flight measurements as well as for pulse height analysis.
+Each paddle had a size of 25×50 cm2 and a thickness of 1 cm.
+The signals from each photomultiplier were independently digitized for TOF measurements as well as for pulse height analysis.
 The scintillator signals also provided the trigger for the data acquisition system.